cosmicblend/volume-000/README.md

 # volume-000
 file structure, notes, and whatever else I add for experiment 000

+## Found a co-founder
+**07.28.2023**

+Eventually, my analysis skills will be top out.
+A lead developer and I designed and set up the sentiment analysis tools that the Straight used, some of which were a custom header bidding system.
+Mapping cultural events "things to do" by walk score and vertically focused content suggestions algorithms.

+Many of those concepts and ideas explored long ago (on the creation of bidclix) apply to this idea.
+Still, more computer science and ML depth are needed than I have.

+My co-founder, Massoud is a PhD computer scientist who was the director of data science at GE, data science lead at Trulioo, and current CTO at a studio focused on creating open-source, decentralized social media clients and infrastructure services.

+It's good to have someone else to bounce these data discoveries and reworks off of

 ## its been a couple weeks
 **07.25.2023**